would you like to try big 7 again?

 About routes.

 Sure we drive the same streets but different paths, there's few degrees of separation between everyone in Rochester; perhaps why everyone flees.
 Maybe its the shit economy.
 In creating something so massive we've met cool & uncool people, taught ourselves various software to help us professionally, used xerography and Eastman's photography more and gained much in-process.
-Sure HP! has its flaws we're constantly learning – waited a full six years for Ad Lib by Freeman Craw.
+Sure HP! has its flaws we're constantly learning – waited a full 6 years for Ad Lib by Freeman Craw.
 Most gets best assembled over time.
 Will there be more to come like an eight?
 Possibly, I started working on it.
 Time tells but again shit changes; Cathy and Tom don't live on Clay Ave anymore.
 Come to find out radioland's Dr. Awkward did once too, but moved away years ago.
 As said in issue 1, again life recalls experience with Legos®.

 International correspondence 10 nations (mostly the E.U., Australia, Japan & of course Canada) and by various fans, bands and record labels in this country.
 Includes a scene report submitted last minute from Kev Flowerdew's long running RUDE/ Do the Dog skazine in England.
 There's also the Moon Records obit, plus talk of great Unicorn compilations and a detailed discography from the main ska imprint of late-eighties U.K.